Issue Deep Dive

 Multilateral Spending and Commitments

-In total, US$100 million, or 32% of Sweden’s agriculture ODA, was channeled as core contributions to multilateral organizations ( DAC average: 49%).
-Other key multilateral partners in 2021 were EU institutions, the World Bank’s IDA, ADF, and the Adaptation Fund.
+In total, US$155 million, or 51% of Sweden’s agriculture ODA, was channeled as core contributions to multilateral organizations.
+Key multilateral partners include EU institutions, the World Bank’s IDA, ADF, and the Adaptation Fund.
+In 2023, a prominent new partner was the GEF Trust Fund.

-Sweden also supports the CGIAR, the largest recipient in the agriculture research portfolio of Sida.
-In a 2019 commitment framework, Sida set funding levels for CGIAR 2019-2022 at SEK470 million ( US$50 million) as unrestricted support to the fund’s portfolio window, SEK20 million ( US$2 million) for the CGIAR research program on water, land, and ecosystems, and SEK16 million ( US$1.6 million) for the program on small-scale fishing.
+Sweden also supports CGIAR, the largest recipient in the Sida's agriculture research portfolio.
+In a 2019 commitment framework, Sida set funding levels for CGIAR 2019-2022 at US$50 million as unrestricted support to the fund’s portfolio window, US$2 million for the CGIAR research program on water, land, and ecosystems, and US$1.6 million for the program on small-scale fishing.

 The table below summarizes Sweden’s more recent commitments to multilaterals working on agricultural development.
 Some of these commitments are considered core funding to multilaterals while others will be earmarked funding through multilaterals from Sweden.